 I would have given Ludwig’s book a 5 Star rating, but as soon as Ludwig began writing about Zimbardo, it felt as if I put one book down and picked another book up.
 There are hundreds of thousands of veterans in the United States; however, this book is going to leave a bad taste in their mouth and perhaps do further damage.
 Ptr Ludwig would be wise to remove veterans entirely from this book or postpone publication until he has more thorough and recent studies incorporated into the book.

 “I think it’s much more interesting to live not knowing than to have answers which might be wrong.” – Richard Feynman

 In an Author’s note, Ptr Ludwig wrote, “I, for example, concede the possibility that this entire book might be nonobjective.
 If this is so, and someone provides me with better information, I would be glad to re-evaluate my conclusions.

-I would ask that you do not tie veterans to Zimbardo or use us as examples in your categories.
-I believe Ptr Ludwig’s book could be a good source for veterans, but not as it is currently written.
+I would ask Mr. Ludwig that he not tie veterans to Zimbardo or use us as examples as you have.
+We don’t fit your categories and should not be put in boxes.
+On the other hand, I believe Ptr Ludwig’s book could be a wonderful source for veterans, but not as it currently reads.